Consensys/doc.goquorum/docs/Reference/API-Methods.md

 * `creationTxHash`: *data* - affected contract's original transaction's encrypted payload hash

-* `privacyFlag`: *number* - unsigned integer with 1 for counterparty protection and 3 for private state validation contracts
+* `privacyFlag`: *number* - unsigned integer with 1 for counterparty protection, 2 for mandatory party protection and 3 for private state validation contracts

+* `mandatoryFor`: *string* - an array of the recipients' base64-encoded public keys.

 !!! example